Academic Development & Support Center

 Need a Tutor?

-The Academic Development & Support Center’s peer tutoring is an appointment based virtual tutoring service.
+The Academic Development and Support Center’s peer tutoring is an appointment based virtual tutoring service.
 It is staffed with upperclassmen students who maintain above a 3.0 cumulative GPA and tutor courses in which they’ve received a B+ or higher in.
 Peer tutors are well-rounded and can tutor in a variety of different subject areas.
 Is it important to note that peer tutoring is free of charge to all GCU students!
 To see tutors and subjects available and to make an appointment, please visit https://georgian.mywconline.com.
 First time users must make an account with their GCU email.
 Peer tutoring is available Mondays – Fridays from 8am – 6pm.
 If you see a course you need not listed, please email ude.naigroeg@gnirotutreep as soon as possible, so we can find one for you.

 Want to become Become a Peer Tutor?